How to Double Your Search: 10 On-Page SEO Techniques For Success

 On which device do you reckon most users browse your site?
 If you say “desktop computers,” then you’re probably wrong!

 Most users now browse the web using mobile devices.
 By using responsive design and other mobile-friendly strategies, you can improve the user experience.
-And Google considers both mobile-friendly design and mobile load page speed as a major factor in your search engine rankings.
+And Google considers both mobile-friendly design and mobile load page speed a major factor in your search engine rankings.

 Long story short?
 Improving how your site appears on mobile devices is one of the smartest moves you can make.
 Better page load, better page rank.